Experiential Learning Depot

 Step 1: Introduce the Senior Experience

-I gather my seniors the first week of school to introduce the experience.
-Remember, this is a long-term adventure, so making students aware and getting them excited about the experience early on is important.
+I gather my senior seminar students in the first week of school to introduce the experience.
+Remember, this is a long-term adventure, so making students aware of, getting them excited about, and getting them in the mindset for senior projects early on is important.

 My introduction often includes:

-• A rundown of the experience as whole
+• A rundown of the experience as a whole

-• The distribution of a syllabus or Google Calendar that includes deadlines and important check points.
+• The distribution of the senior seminar syllabus and a Google Calendar that includes deadlines and important checkpoints.
 Consider creating a calendar using the checkpoints included on the implementation spreadsheet mentioned above as your guide.

-• In the past I have shown students examples of senior projects to inspire them and get them thinking.
-If you have never implemented a senior experience before and do not have examples to draw from, please reach out!
-I can share some examples.
+• In the past, I have shown students examples of senior projects to inspire them and get them thinking about their own path.

 Step 2: Develop Personal Learning Plans

-This senior experience is very personal, meaning each student will go on their own journey.
+This senior project, which is facilitated through senior seminars, is very personal, meaning each student will go on their own journey.
 They will follow their own interests and develop goals that are unique to them.
 Therefore, you need to personalize learning.

 My senior experience includes a senior-specific personal learning plan.
-Developing their personal learning plans will be the first action taken in the senior experience process after the project introduction.
+Developing their personal learning plans will be the first action taken in the senior seminar after the project introduction.

 You might dive into this immediately after the intro, or wait a week or so.
 It depends on your schedule.
-But the personal learning plan should be filled out before moving onto the other senior experience components such as the career exploration project-based learning experience.
+But the personal learning plan should be filled out before moving on to the other senior seminar components, such as the career exploration project-based learning experience.

 These are the steps I take:

-• Set aside several hours for students to work on their personal learning plans.
-The first several slides are dedicated to personal awareness where students identify their interests, future aspirations, personal strengths and challenges, write college and career goals, etc.
+• Set aside at least an hour for students to work on their personal learning plans.
+The first several slides are dedicated to personal awareness where students identify their interests, future aspirations, personal strengths and challenges, and write college and career goals.

-• Eventually, students will arrive at a slide that asks them to write in their senior experience plan for the year.
-I meet with students one-on-one to help them write their senior experience plan.
+• Eventually, students will arrive at a slide that asks them to write in their senior project plan for the year.
+I meet with students one-on-one to help them write their senior project plan.

-• The senior experience plan slide is a work in progress.
+• The senior project plan slide is a work in progress.
 Their plans and goals will evolve as they work through the experience.
-Throughout the course of the session, then, I schedule in PLP meetings with each student to review their senior experience plans, modify their goals, and adjust the experience moving forward.
+Throughout the senior seminar, then, I schedule in PLP meetings with each student to review their senior project plans, modify their goals, and adjust the experience moving forward.
 I try to meet with them one-on-one every couple of weeks, but once per quarter at a minimum.

 Step 3: Introducing 21st-Century Skills

 In my personal opinion, 21st-century skills are just as essential as hard skills or content knowledge.
-Yes, to be a nurse you need to have a clear understanding of human anatomy, but you also need to be able to work well with others, communicate effectively with patients, problem-solve, and critically think.
+Yes, to be a nurse, you need to have a clear understanding of human anatomy, but you also need to be able to work well with others, communicate effectively with patients, problem-solve, and think critically.

-So an important piece of my senior experience is building 21st-century skills.
+So an important phase of senior seminars is building 21st-century skills.
 Your seniors will build these skills through authentic learning experiences and then reflect on and showcase those skill-building experiences using a 21st-century skills portfolio/journal.

 How I implement my 21st-century skills portfolio:

-• Distribute copies of the portfolio to students at the beginning of the senior experience, around or soon after they start writing their PLP's.
+• Distribute copies of the portfolio to students at the beginning of the senior seminar, around or soon after they start writing their PLPs.

-• After they have identified skills to improve, they will write a plan (plans included in the portfolio) for building those skills over the course of the session.
+• After they have identified skills to improve, they will write a plan (plans included in the portfolio) for building those skills over the course of the senior seminar.

-• I set aside one day per week for students to write skill-building journal entires (included in the portfolio).
-You may not find it necessary to work on this once per week.
-How often they work on the portfolio depends on your population and your schedule.
+• I set aside one day per week for students to write skill-building journal entries (included in the portfolio).
+You may not find it necessary to work on this weekly.
+How seniors work on the portfolio depends on your student population and your schedule.
 The point is to have a designated number of skill-building entries by the end of the year or session.

 Step 4: Career Exploration

-Once students have identified their interests, strengths, challenges, goals, etc. using their personal learning plan resource, they can begin their career exploration experience.
-I do this through self-directed project-based learning, and my senior experience resource includes the templates for this PBL project.
+Once students have identified their interests, strengths, challenges, goals, etc., using their personal learning plan resource, they can begin their career exploration experience.
+I do this through self-directed project-based learning, and my senior project resource includes the templates for this PBL project.

 You can expect this project-based learning experience to take anywhere from 1-2 weeks.